What Are The Warning Signs of Deep Vein Thrombosis?

 Other risk factors include sitting for long periods of time - particularly when you're flying or driving while taking a trip.
 Any period of prolonged bed rest (like a hospital stay) will also increase your risk of developing DVT, as will any type of injury or surgery that affects the legs.

-Finally, being overweight or obese, smoking, being on birth control and cancer all increase a person's risk of developing DVT.
+Finally, being overweight or obese, smoking, being on birth control, and having cancer, all increase a person's risk of developing DVT.

 Why DVT Leads to Pulmonary Embolisms